alexwasner/react-native-mobx-firebase-starter/README.md

   React Native Navigation + Firebase + MobX + Other Goodies
 </h1>

-A React Native starter app with Wix React Native Navigation V2, MobX and Firebase
+A React Native starter app with Wix React Native Navigation V2, MobX, Lottie, Firebase and more...

 Architecture includes navigation, registering and login with Firebase, Lottie animations and some default packages I tend to use.